-Feeding of Fry and fingerling
+Feeding of Catfish Fries and fingerlings

 Artemia is the best starter food for fries.
 Artemia is a natural type of zooplankton, which is shipped in cans.
 The encapsulated cysts are hatched and then live Artemia are put in the tank and preyed upon by the young larvae and fry.
 It is recommended to feed the fry frequently in the first period of rearing.